 This is as simple as it sounds.
 Limiting the total number of times you use your bat in non-game situations will allow it to perform at a higher level over a longer period of time.
 The following tips will help you limit the number of hits on your bat:

-- Use a similarly sized “practice” bat for the batting cages, tee work, soft toss, etc. (Bat Packs can help secure a practice bat at a low price)
+- Use a similarly sized “practice” bat for the batting cages, tee work, soft toss, etc.

 - Avoid sharing your bat with your teammates.